Rust (2024 film): Box office

 It was estimated that the film made $25,000 at 115 theaters on its opening day.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 21 critics, indicating "mixed or average" reviews.

-Variety wrote in its review, "It's a handsome and watchable indie art Western, set in 1882, that turns into a sentimental cross-generational buddy film.
+Owen Gleiberman wrote in his review for Variety that "it's a handsome and watchable indie art Western, set in 1882, that turns into a sentimental cross-generational buddy film.
 Yet I can't say that the movie, in the end, is especially good."

 The New York Times called the film "a derivative, hyperviolent, finally sentimental drama set in the 19th century about an orphan (Patrick Scott McDermott) and his outlaw grandfather (Baldwin) that's filled with mayhem and carnage."

 The cinematography by Hutchins and co-cinematographer Bianca Cline was praised.
 David Ehrlich, writing for IndieWire, said that "the film's digital gloss dovetails with the rustic elementalism of its genre, whereas so many other recent Westerns have forced those two aesthetics into direct confrontation with each other", while Jesse Hassenger, writing for The Guardian, described Hutchins as "the movie's saving grace".